OberstKrueger/www-oberstkrueger-com/report/gaming/notes-on-final-fantasy-xiv/index.md

 4. Stormsplitter: MT and OT swap after it hits.
 5. Levin Bolt 1: Affected players jump to other side of platform for the AE.
 6. Levin Bolt 2: All players move to other side of arena.

+### Thornmarch (Hard)

+1. Phase 1: Kill all adds.
+2. Phase 2 MT: Tank King Moggle Mogl XII.
+3. Phase 2 OT: Pull Whiskerwall Kupdi Koop (PLD) and Ruffletuft Kupta Kapa (WAR) away from the group and tank.

+In Phase 2, the DPS will kill adds in this order:

+1. Pukla Puki the Pomburner (BLM)
+2. Furryfoot Kupli Kipp (WHM)
+3. Puksi Piko the Shaggysong (BRD)
+4. Woolywart Kupqu Kogi (ARC)
+5. Pukna Pako the Tailturner (ROG)

 ## Raids